swiftlang/swift-evolution/proposals/NNNN-swiftpm-system-module-search-paths.md

 ## Future Directions

-The build system could be made more reliable by having the specific packager provide the information that this proposal garners from `pkg-config`.
+The build system could be made more reliable by having the specific system packager provide the information that this proposal garners from `pkg-config`.
 For example, Homebrew installs everything into independent directories, using these directories instead of more general POSIX search paths means there is no danger of edge-case search path collisions and the wrong libraries being picked up.